 Removing the sustainable packaging was easy… and assembling the Sinch 2 was a breeze.
 I didn’t need to attach even one component!
 I folded up the handlebar, unfolded the ebike frame, used two tools that came with it to tighten up, unfolded the pedals, adjusted the seat to the correct height, added some air to the tires, and I was ready to ride!

-If you checked out my review of the Aventon Aventure 2, you already know that I love torque sensors.
+If you’ve checked out my review of the Aventon Aventure 2, you already know that I love torque sensors.
 Having one on the Sinch.2 is a huge benefit, giving me more control over how I ride!
-Check out the Aventure 2 review to help you learn more about riding with a torque sensor.

 The Sinch.2’s front headlight may be standard, but the integrated rear lights with turn signals upgrade the safety factor.
 Using them to change lanes worked to my advantage and notified others of my intention to turn.